jpmorganis/expert-chainsaw/README.md

 Submit a pull request

-📄 License
+📄 LICENSE
 This project is licensed under the MIT License – see LICENSE

-🎨 Visual Workflow Example
+🎨 VISUAL WORKFLOW EXAMPLE
 Tasks flow like a pipeline

 Errors are logged and handled